Hello 2020! Cities ring in the new year around the world

 Soweto, South Africa

-Worshipers at the United Prayers Crossover hosted by pastor Shepherd Bushiri from the Enlightened Christian Gathering in Soweto on Dec.
+Worshipers at the United Prayers Crossover hosted by pastor Shepherd Bushiri from the Enlightened Christian Gathering in Soweto, South Africa, on Dec.
 31.

 Moscow